If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 - There's a few items placed in the room as well.
 Grabbing the frog ring brings up the text "hold=0(6)" ("hold=0(5)" in the international versions) and grabbing the other items results in the text "get! ! ".
 There's also a lot of Moolah in the room.

-- The smoke clouds can be cleared away by using the Chibi-Copter near them.
+- Some white fog clouds that obscure Chibi-Robo when he is inside of them.
+They can be cleared away by using the Chibi-Copter near them.

 junko